wallacebrf/synology_snmp/README.md

 ### Prerequisites

 1. this script is designed to be executed every 60 seconds
-2. this script requires the installation of Synology MailPlus server package in package center in order to send emails.
-If it is not installed, the script will still work it just will not be able to send emails.
+2. this script recommends the installation of Synology MailPlus server package in package center in order to send emails.
+If Synology MailPlus server package is not installed, or configured, the script can be configured to use the same email server as found in Control Panel --> Notifications.
+However Synology MailPlus server package is able to send emails approximately 17x times faster, allows for queueing of messages if required, and allows for historical logs.

 the mail plus server must be properly configured to relay received messages to another email account.
 NOTE: this read-me DOES NOT explain how to properly configure mail plus server.